-The CellOntology plugin distributed with FlowJo v10.1r7 allows you determine the name and etiology of a gated cell or population in question.
+The CellOntology plugin distributed with FlowJo v10 allows you to determine the name and etiology of a gated cell or population in question.

 Almost all applications in flow cytometry rely on phenotype markers to identify specific cell types and their associated functions, etiologies or biological contexts.
 The CellOntology database maintains a record of published definitions of cell types with a myriad of phenotypic markers.
 Using the CellOntology plugin, you can query the database to identify the cell or population you have in a FlowJo workspace.

-The plugin utilizes the flowCL package within an R statistical computing environment1.
+The plugin utilizes the flowCL package1 within an R statistical computing environment.
 The plugin directs a query to the CellOntology database and retrieves suggested nomenclature based on a ranking score.
 Two outputs come from the database query: (1) a single CSV file containing suggested name(s) for your cell type and (2) a cladogram detailing your cell’s relationship to other known cell types.

 This page will show you how to use the CellOntology plugin and explore an example of its use for discovery.

 - If you have never used a FlowJo plugin, please see the Installing Plugins page for detailed information on plugin setup before continuing

 - This plugin requires R and the package “flowCL“.
 To install, enter the following commands in your R console:

 - If you are already familiar with Plugins: